On Sensor Network Localization Using SDP Relaxation: Unique Localization of Triangulation Graph

 We decompose the triangulation graph into an initial simplex $K_3$, and actions $\mathcal{A} = \{ a_1,a_2 \dots a_m\}$.
 Without loss of generality, we assume the points in the first triangle are anchor points and let the last points added to the graph be $x_{n+1}$.
-For example, consider Figure \ref{tri-examples}(b); let $U^7$ be the dual slack matrix on points 1-7 and assume the subgraph induced on the first 7 points is uniquely localizable.
+For example, consider Figure \ref{fig::tri-examples}; let $U^7$ be the dual slack matrix on points 1--7 and assume the subgraph induced on the first 7 points is uniquely localizable.
 When point 8 is added along with its incident edges, points $(2,4,6,8)$ form a clique (when including the virtual edge between 4 and 8, which is unique when its length is maximized).
-Thus, the sub-graph induced on points $(2,4,6,8)$ is uniquely localizable and its stress matrix is positive semi-definite with rank 1 \cite{gortler}.
+Consider an SDP relaxation problem in dimension 4 that maximizes the length of the virtual edge between 4 and 8; this problem will have a unique optimal solution with rank 2 that determines the exact location of points $(2,4,6,8)$, and an optimal dual slack matrix that forms a stress matrix for these four points.

 Now consider the general case, where $x_{n+1}$ is the last point added to the graph.
 A new triangle is created by adding $x_{n+1}$, its adjacent triangle and the virtual edge, which forms a 4-clique.
-Define $\Omega_0$ to be the corresponding PSD stress matrix (with rank at least 1) on the graph formed by $x_{n+1}$, the two points adjacent to $x_{n+1}$ (say, $g$ and $h$) and the point with which $x_{n+1}$ has a virtual edge (say, $k$).
+Let $\Omega_0$ be the corresponding positive-semidefinite stress matrix on the graph formed by $x_{n+1}$, the two points adjacent to $x_{n+1}$ (say, $g$ and $h$) and the point with which $x_{n+1}$ has a virtual edge (say, $k$).
 We examine the case where $g$ and $h$ are sensors, however the case where at least one of them is an anchor is an easy extension.
-Assume $\Omega_0$ is normalized such that the stress associated with the virtual edge is $-1$. { }
+As before, the locations $x_g, x_h, x_k$, and $x_{n+1}$ can be uniquely determined by solving an SDP relaxation, and $\Omega_0$ is the optimal dual slack matrix that solves its dual problem: { } where { }